Gordon Briscoe

 Gordon Briscoe AO (1938 – 30 June 2023) was an Aboriginal Australian academic and activist.
 In 1997, he was awarded a PhD from the Australian National University.
 He was also a soccer player.

 Early life

-Born in Alice Springs, Northern Territory, Australia, Briscoe was descended from the Marduntjara and Pitjantjatjara nations of Central Australia.
-He was removed from his mother as a child and was educated at St Francis House in Semaphore South, a beachside suburb of Adelaide near Port Adelaide, South Australia.
+Born in Alice Springs, Northern Territory, Australia, Gordon Briscoe was descended from the Marduntjara and Pitjantjatjara nations of Central Australia.
+He was removed from his mother, Eileen, as a child and was educated at St Francis House in Semaphore South, a beachside suburb of Adelaide near Port Adelaide, South Australia.
 There he was treated with kindness, sent to the local school, and met other future Aboriginal leaders and activists, including Charles Perkins, John Kundereri Moriarty, Richie Bray, Vince Copley, Malcolm Cooper, and others.

 Activism

 Briscoe was involved in the establishment in New South Wales of the Aboriginal Progress Association in the 1950s, the Aboriginal Legal Service in the 1960s and the Aboriginal Medical Service in 1972.

 He was treasurer on the committee of the Aboriginal Publications Foundation, which published the magazine Identity, in the 1970s.